Yubee116/quadculator/README.md

 # Overview
-This implements a Tax calculator in Ruby based on some requirements.
+This implements a Tax calculator in Ruby, designed to process transactions and determine applicable taxes based on predefined business rules.
+It is intended to integrate with an online sales platform, ensuring accurate tax calculations based on transaction details.
 Test library is [RSPec](https://rspec.info/) with [Simplecov](https://github.com/simplecov-ruby/simplecov) for coverage analysis.

 <br>